GitJuski/Linux-servers/h4-GJ(In-progress).md

 On February 8th I continued my work.
 I started this doing task at 8:55 AM.
 Some changes to the essential information include the change of location and network connectivity.
 I arrived in Helsinki yesterday evening.
 So, at this time I was in Helsinki visiting relatives and I was using a wireless connection that was notably slower than mine at home.

 First, I launched my VM by opening the Virtualbox application and hitting start.
 I opened the terminal and ran `sudo apt update`.
 Then I had to start the server residing in the cloud since I powered it off last time.
 So, I searched for Linode, opened the correct site, logged in, selected the correct VM and hit "power on".
-I connected via ssh.
+I then connected via ssh.

 ![28](Screenshots/4/28.png)

-When I was in I ran `sudo apt update`.
-I installed Apache2.
+When I was in I ran `sudo apt update` and installed Apache2.

 ![29](Screenshots/4/29.png)